arshappleid/Cloud_Gov/README.md

 - Multi AZ Availability for high Availability.
 - Multi VPC Structure to design a cohesive Infrastructure , for future projects to be able to scale.
-- Scaling capacity , to endure high number of User Requests.
-- Auto recovery from failure .
+- Auto recovery from failure, with very little downtime.
+Less than 5 minutes.
 - Appropriate Logging at individual VPC level.
+- There can be upto 100000 concurrent users of the application , at one time during peak hours.
+Should have high Scaling capacity , to endure high number of User Requests.
+- Application should have access from all states of America, with very low latecy.
+Although , should only be deployed close to MD , for security purposes.
+  - Occasionally people might also access it from other parts of the world, and should have access to the application with low latency as well.
+- Deploy, plan to maintain and rotate SSL certificates on Endpoints using AWS Ceritificate Manager.
+- Document all security compliance rules through AWS Config.

 ### Completed Checklilst